AlexanderDKazakov/Plotter/README.md

 So you have it.
 Nice!

-Similarly you can use another engine: GnuplotEngine.
+Similarly you can use another engine: Gnuplot engine.

 ```python
 >>> from vplotter import Plotter